 Connecticut Divorce Lawyers – Family Law and Mediation Attorneys – Connecticut

-If you are coping with Connecticut divorce or a paternity matter, or require a modification to resolve critical problems that have arisen afterward, it is essential to work with a Connecticut divorce lawyer who inspires your confidence and trust.
-Jackson O’Keefe understands what you are going through and understands the life-changing dynamics of families going through divorce.
-In divorces, and other family law matters, we understand how important it is to protect your rights and interests, and those of your children as well.
-In some situations, this may call for a more pragmatic approach designed to achieve desired solutions with a minimum of expense, delay and damage.
-In others, aggressively protecting your rights and taking your custody or alimony dispute to trial may be called for.
+Are you coping with a divorce or a paternity matter in Connecticut?
+It is essential to work with a Connecticut divorce lawyer who inspires your confidence and trust.
+Jackson O’Keefe LLP, understands what you are going through and understands the life-changing dynamics of families going through divorce.
+In divorces and other family law matters, we understand how important it is to protect your rights and interests, and those of your children as well.
+In some situations, this may call for a realistic approach designed to achieve solutions with a minimum of cost, delay and damage.
+In others, aggressively protecting your rights and taking your custody or alimony dispute to trial.
 In either case, we will not lose sight of satisfying your long-term goals.

-Jackson O’Keefe represents and counsels individuals relative to Connecticut prenuptial agreements, separation, Connecticut divorce and child custody issues.
-The attorneys in our family law section have been recognized by the Connecticut courts for their expertise and have acted as Special Master’s assisting other attorneys and individuals to resolve Connecticut divorce and child custody claims.
-Our wide experience in real estate and estate planning enables us to counsel our family law clients relative to a wide variety of legal issues.
+Jackson O’Keefe represents and counsels people on prenuptial agreements, separation, divorce and child custody issues in Connecticut.
+The attorneys in our family law section have been recognized by the Connecticut courts for their expertise and have acted as Special Master’s assisting other attorneys and individuals to resolve divorce and child custody claims in Connecticut.
+Our experience in real estate and estate planning helps us to counsel our family law clients relative to a wide variety of legal issues.
 Attorneys in our firm are adept at analyzing complicated financial situations, particularly complex business valuation issues.

 Sometimes a Connecticut divorce does not require an actual trial, or contested hearing.
 You and your spouse can get a divorce without going through stressful, time-consuming and costly litigation.
 In an uncontested divorce, you can work together to negotiate the terms of your divorce and create a marriage settlement agreement out of court.
 In fact, people who do this are more likely to follow the terms of the agreement.
 Even in an uncontested divorce, there are important steps to take to protect your rights.
 At our law firm, we will take the time to get to know your needs.
 We will make certain that you do not enter into a marital settlement agreement unless it protects your rights.
 In an uncontested forum, an experienced Connecticut divorce attorney can anticipate what a judge may find acceptable and can assist you in devising an appropriate divorce settlement agreement.
 Your divorce mediation or settlement conference will be most effective when working with a Connecticut divorce attorney who has extensive divorce mediation, negotiation, and settlement experience.
 The attorneys in our family law section have been recognized by the Connecticut courts for their expertise and have acted as Special Master’s assisting other attorneys and individuals to resolve divorce and child custody claims.